sta-212-f19/website/content/policies.md

 * There are many online resources for sharing code (for example, StackOverflow) - you **may** use these resources but **must explicitly cite** where you have obtained code (both code you used directly and "paraphrased" code / code used as inspiration).
 Any reused code that is not explicitly cited will be treated as plagiarism.
 * You **may** discuss the content of assignments with others in this class.
 If you do so, please acknowledge your collaborator(s) at the top of your assignment, for example: "Collaborators: Gertrude Cox, Florence Nightingale David".
 Failure to acknowledge collaborators will result in a grade of 0.
 You **may not** copy code and/or answers **directly** from another student.
 If you copy someone else's work, both parties will receive a grade of 0.
+* Rather than copying someone else's work, ask for help.
+You are not alone in this course!

 ### Course components: